fido-device-onboard/pri-fidoiot/README.md

-Post the extended ownership found obtained from the manufacturer to the owner POST https://host.docker.internal:8043/api/v1/owner/vouchers (or http://host.docker.internal:8042/api/v1/owner/vouchers) Authorization DIGEST with "apiUser" and api_password defined in the owner's service.env or Authorization using CLIENT-CERT AUTH (mTLS).
+Post the extended ownership found obtained from the manufacturer to the owner POST https://host.docker.internal:8043/api/v1/owner/vouchers (or http://host.docker.internal:8042/api/v1/owner/vouchers)

+For authorization, users can use DIGEST AUTH with "apiUser" and api_password as defined in the owner's service.env or can use CLIENT-CERT AUTH (mTLS).

 POST content-type `text\plain`